-I wrote the article linked above for Theatre Bay Area Magazine’s Jan/Feb issue, and it was just posted online.
-Click on it and check it out!
+I wrote an article linked above for Theatre Bay Area Magazine’s Jan/Feb issue, and now that it’s no longer available online, I’ll post it in its entirety here.

 I’ve really come to dislike the term “color-blind” casting, because it implies that the highest good is to be “blind” to race and ethnicity, and I just reject that out of hand.
 The highest good, in my opinion, is to both SEE difference and CELEBRATE it.
 Not “accept” or “tolerate”– those weak words can take a seat.